ms969/ChenSun/Phase4/README.txt

 	TEAM.txt - required by phase description
 	README.txt - required by phase description.
-You're in it! sql* (folder) - Contains sql scripts, one used by the program, and others needed to initialize the database.
-	src (folder) - Contains our source code. jars (folder) - Contains the JDBC pckg we used.
+You're in it! src (folder) - Contains our source code. jars (folder) - Contains the JDBC pckg we used and the apache common codec.
 	SocialNetworkServer.jar* - Used to run the server.
 	ClientGUI.jar* - Used to run the client.
-	TESTPLAN.txt - required by phase description.
-	HELP.txt - Contains a list of commands. user can type help after they have logged in to prompt the list PROTOCOL.txt - Authentication protocols
+	HELP.txt - Contains a list of commands. user can type help after they have logged in to prompt the list
-	ServerPrivExp.txt - Private Key for Client Interaction ServerSharedRaw.txt - Shared Key for DB

 Installation
 1) Installing Mysql